-The City of Matlosana includes Klerksdorp, Jouberton, Alabama, Orkney, Kanana, Stilfontein, Khuma, Tigane and Hartbeesfontein and is the largest of all towns in the North West province.
-The second largest town is Potchefstroom, which is located in an adjacent to the Municipality about 50km to the northeast of Klerksdorp.
+The City of Matlosana includes Klerksdorp, Jouberton, Alabama, Orkney, Kanana, Stilfontein, Khuma, Tigane and Hartbeesfontein.
+The area has strong physical and socio-economic linkages and economic interactions with Gauteng, as well as other main towns like Potchefstroom,

-The area has strong physical and socioeconomic linkages and economic interactions with Gauteng, as well as other main towns like Potchefstroom, Rustenburg, Welkom, Ventersdorp, Wolmaransstad and Ottosdal.
+Rustenburg, Welkom, Ventersdorp, Wolmaransstad and Ottosdal.